-scenarios all project similar electricity use for space heating, with 0.7 TWh in 2030 and approximately 1.4 TWh in 2050.
-The increased year-round population (SER3) scenario sees electricity use for space heating reach 0.8 TWh in 2030 and 1.9 TWh in 2050.
+scenarios all project similar electricity use for space heating, with about 0.7 to 0.8 TWh in 2030 and approximately 1.5 to 1.7 TWh in 2050.
+The increased year-round population (SER3) scenario sees electricity use for space heating reach 0.9 TWh in 2030 and 2.2 TWh in 2050.
 Due to the increased electricity use in both the transportation and building sectors, cleaner electricity sources will be critical to achieving GHG emissions reductions.
 ELECTRICITY SECTOR The significant electrification of the transportation and building sectors will result in increased electric load for the region.
 However, due to anticipated shifts to lower or no emissions electricity sources, the actual emissions from the electric sector for the region are modeled to decrease from 2020 to 2050 in all five scenarios.
-SP 2030 47% substan 0.
-2000 -17/0 and fede SER1 2030 60% time the SP 2050 8 0% SER1 2050 91% Approximate percent of fuel mix powering the electric grid coming from clean energy electrification (SER1) scenarios sources in the sustained policy (SP) and aggressive The sustained policy scenario estimates that by 2030, approximately 47% of the fuel mix powering the electric grid will come from clean energy sources; this increases to 80% by 2050.
-For the aggressive electrification scenario (SER1), the fuel mix consists of over 60% clean sources by 2030 and over 90% by 2050.
+The sustained policy scenario estimates that by 2030, approximately 47% of the fuel mix powering the electric grid will come from clean energy sources; this increases to 80% by 2050.
+For the aggressive electrification scenario (SER1), the fuel mix consists of 75% clean sources by 2030 and over 89% by 2050.
 Transformations at this scale likely require substantial action and assistance from state and federal governments, but at the same time the homeowners, drivers, and business owners on Cape Cod are the fundamental actors who can decide to choose electric options for their next heating system or vehicle.
 To determine if individual, local, and regional actions are impacting the GHG emissions from the region, it will be necessary to update the inventory, which is described in further detail in Chapter 10.
-Even under the sustained policy scenario, an estimated 80% of the fuel mix will have shifted to clean energy ources by 2050
+SP 2030 47 % and fed SER1 2030 75 % time the SP 2050 80% SER1 2050 89% Approximate percent of fuel mix powering the electric grid coming from clean energy sources in the sustained policy (SP) and aggressive electrification (SER1) scenarios Even under the sustained policy scenario, an estimated 80% of the fuel mix will have shifted to clean energy sources by 2050